csiro-hydrogeology/pyela/README.md

 ### using Jupyter-lab

-Optional but suggested:

-See the [Jupyter lab doc](https://jupyterlab.readthedocs.io/en/stable/) for official info; the following may be enoughotherwise:
+You may use ela as you prefer; we recomment using "Jupyter Lab" to write notebooks.
+See the [Jupyter lab doc](https://jupyterlab.readthedocs.io/en/stable/) for official information.

+The following should be enough otherwise to use 'ela'

+Linux:

 ```sh
 my_env_name=ELA